What can I expect from my appointment?

 It’s important to check with the person you are seeing where you can get help if you hit a problem between appointments or at times when the clinic is not normally open, e.g. in the evenings or at the weekends.

-You might also want to ask about other places where you can go for help, information and advice and to check out whether the services has any booklets or leaflets about things you can do yourself at home – sometimes called ‘self help’ options.
+You might also want to ask about other places where you can go for help, information and advice and to check out whether services have any booklets or leaflets about things you can do yourself at home – sometimes called ‘self help’ options.

 - Make a diary of any feelings or issues that you are worried about.